[3.8] Wallach's Hierophant Holy Flame Totems (Early 3.8 Changes)

 Your main two gem targets here are Flammability from returning Tolman's bracelet in the Crematorium, and Fire Penetration from returning the Golden Pages to Siosa in the Library.
 Fire Penetration will be your last Holy Flame Totem link for endgame (replacing Faster Casting if you are using a Tabula Rasa), and Flammability your main damage incresaing utility by further reducing enemy fire resistance as well as being linked to Arcane Surge for more reliable triggering of that support than Flame Dash.
 You will also have the option of picking up Anger in this act after returning Tolman's bracelet, which you can run alongside Herald of Ash until you are ready to pick up Mind Over Matter later down the road.
 Mana management can be a little tight when running both but not unbearable with a mana flask on deck.
 Anger is not as strong for this build as Herald of Ash so if you find the mana issues too much of a burden don't feel bad about skipping it altogether.

-For your passive tree, grab Divine Fury or Purity of Flesh (whichever you did not work towards in the end of act 2), then grab Avatar of Fire.
-From there you're picking up Retribution and heading out of the Templar starting area towards the Witch.
+For your passive tree, grab Divine Fury or Purity of Flesh (whichever you did not work towards in the end of act 2), then grab Avatar of Fire and the Arcane Capacitor wheel before you start heading out of the Templar starting area towards the Witch area.
+You should also grab the jewel socket in our starting area (just below Arcane Capacitor) if you've managed to get your hands on a Rain of Splinters jewel; if you haven't, you can skip this jewel socket and come back for it later.

 Somewhere around the end of this act or the start of act 4 you should be ready to hit the normal Labyrinth.
 For your first two points you'll want to take Pursuit of Faith.